-When prompted to list the things we’re grateful for, it’s easy to give the same answers every time:
+When prompted to think about gratitude, and list the things we’re grateful for, it’s easy to give the same answers every time:

 “My family’s health”